-'Horrible' return to Nigeria for U20 Women's side
+'Horrible' return to Nigeria for U20 women's side

 The U20 women's team was met at the airport by the NFF general secretary Mohammed Sanusi and Toyin Ibitoye, a representative of the country's sports minister.

-"Nigerians appreciated all your effort at the tournament in Costa Rica, but we are saddened by the fact that on your way back you had to sleep at the airport," Sanusi explains.
+"Nigerians appreciated all your effort at the tournament in Costa Rica, but we are saddened by the fact that on your way back you had to sleep at the airport," Sanusi said.

 "This was beyond our control.
 The arrangement was done by Fifa, and you knew what happened better than us."